-The student will complete Summary-Analysis Reports on the assigned textbooks using the provided template.
-For each Summary-Analysis Report, the student must provide a 2–3-paragraph summary and a 1–2-paragraph analysis of each chapter.
+The student will complete a Book Response and a Summary-Analysis Report on the assigned textbooks using the provided instructions/template.
+For the Book Response the student will discuss the priority of Scripture in worship and the advantages of the application of Biblical Theology to worship study in a 10-12 page paper.
+For the Summary-Analysis Report, the student must provide a 2–3-paragraph summary and a 1–2-paragraph analysis of each chapter.
 The student must also include a 1-sentence statement of what he or she learned from each chapter.
 Each chapter summary-analysis must be no more than 1 page.
 Each Summary-Analysis Report must include a title page.

-In preparation for the final submission of the Pedagogy Project, the student will provide a bibliography of at least 15 scholarly sources.
+In preparation for the submission of the Final Project, the student will provide a bibliography of at least 15 scholarly sources.
 The bibliography must include a brief description of at least 50 words for each resource and follow current Turabian format.

 4-MAT Book Reviews (2)

 For each 4-MAT Book Review, the student will write a 1,300–1,800-word review of the assigned textbook in current Turabian format.
 In addition to the textbook, each 4-MAT Book Review must contain at least 1 other scholarly reference and 1 biblical reference.